Leidagandy/My-Reads-App/README.md

-## MyReads : A Book Catalogue App
+## MyReads : A Book Finder App

-Made with React and React Router, MyReads allows you to select books and place them in one of three shelves or categories:
+MyReads allow users to search for books by entering a query (Title, Author, etc) and displays the resulting books in a list on the page with all the corresponding data.
+Books can then be placed in one of three shelves or categories:

     - Currently Reading
     - Want to Read
     - Read

-You can search for books based on the following titles and authors:
+Users can search for books based on the following terms:

 "Android", "Art", "Artificial Intelligence", "Astronomy", "Austen", "Baseball", "Basketball", "Bhagat", "Biography", "Brief", "Business",